mhbeals/mhwood.github.io/histories/hndm.md

 Materials in the HNDM which are considered under Mexican law to be in the public domain are freely available online.
-The library worked in close collaboration with the UNAM's legal team, but it was difficult to determine what is uncontestably within the public domain.
+The library worked in close collaboration with the UNAM’s legal team, but it was difficult to determine what is uncontestably within the public domain.
 The UNAM made the decision to be cautious and so the cut off year was set as 1889.
 This decision was made a few years ago and should, logically, be updated each year, but to our knowledge this has not been done yet.
 Newspapers from 1890 onwards are restricted access and can only be consulted from within the library or the university campus.
 These are clearly indicated in the interface with a padlock icon.
-The HNDM uses the term Open Access for the newspapers that are freely available, although there are restrictions.
+The HNDM uses the term “open access” for the newspapers that are freely available, although there are restrictions.
 Materials can only be used for personal or educational purposes and due credit must be given to the HNDM.